 “I’m glad to see the government looking into this issue,” he said. “ But the timing is not great for the contractor as field observations are difficult in the typically drier summer conditions.
 It would have been way better to have had this contract in place in March or April so the office work could be done and the contractor have a chance to view the area during the freshet or snow melt.”

 With waterflows at a maximum during the freshet period, VanBuskirk said, you get “way more bang for your buck” in terms of understanding how those flows may be altered by logging roads and other disturbances in a watershed.

 Seven months after the deadly event, Nihad Hadzic said his family struggles constantly with their sudden loss.
 His father was unable to return to work after the tragedy.
 His mother, who suffers from Alzheimer’s, has a hard time grasping where her son is.
-And Zara bounces between living with the families of her father and mother.

 Now, he says, the family must live with the knowledge that a legacy of old logging roads and not just the heavy rains of last November were behind the slide that changed their lives forever.